skydoves/chatgpt-android/README.md

 ![login](figures/login0.png)

 4. Then click the **Log in** button and type your account information like the below.
-You must login with your **Email adrress, not your Google or Microsoft account**.
+You must log in with your **Email address, not your Google or Microsoft account**.

 ![login](figures/login1.png)